Old National Bancorp (ONB) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The public float for ONB is 289.60M and currently, short sellers hold a 4.68% ratio of that float.
-The average trading volume of ONB on August 09, 2023 was 2.31M shares.
+The average price predicted by analysts for ONB is $18.43, which is $2.45 above the current price.
+The public float for ONB is 289.59M and currently, short sellers hold a 4.52% ratio of that float.
+The average trading volume of ONB on August 16, 2023 was 2.24M shares.

 ONB’s Market Performance

-ONB stock saw an increase of 1.97% in the past week, with a monthly gain of 19.09% and a quarterly increase of 37.38%.
-The volatility ratio for the week is 2.69%, and the volatility levels for the last 30 days are 2.93% for Old National Bancorp (ONB).
-The simple moving average for the past 20 days is 6.25% for ONB’s stock, with a 6.51% simple moving average for the past 200 days.
+ONB stock saw an increase of -6.50% in the past week, with a monthly gain of 7.75% and a quarterly increase of 28.56%.
+The volatility ratio for the week is 1.93%, and the volatility levels for the last 30 days are 2.81% for Old National Bancorp (ONB).
+The simple moving average for the last 20 days is -3.85% for ONB stock, with a simple moving average of -0.19% for the last 200 days.

 Analysts’ Opinion of ONB